 Read our hotel review: Hotel William Gray – An Upscale Boutique Hotel in Old Montreal Quebec.

-My travelling companion laughed out loud at the sight of my eyes wide as saucers and my big grin as I stood there like a kid at a toy store, drooling over the glass room of dry aged beef — good eats were definitely on the menu!
+My travelling companion laughed out loud at the sight of my eyes wide as saucers and my big grin as I stood there like a kid at a toy store, drooling all over the glass room of dry-aged beef — good eats were on the menu!

 One especially eye-catching piece of décor is the living micro-green garden on the wall.
-We watched one of the chefs harvesting fresh greens one morning so it isn’t just for looks.
-Stunning and practical, if you have a green thumb, I think this would look stunning on the wall of a kitchen.
+We watched one of the chefs harvesting fresh greens one morning, so it isn’t just for looks.
+Stunning and practical, if you have a green thumb and the room, I think this would look stunning on the wall of a kitchen at home.

-Here’s what we ate at the Maggie Oakes.
+Here’s what we ate at the Maggie Oakes Brasserie during our stay at the William Gray Hotel.

 - Two eggs, bacon, sausage, baked beans, roasted potatoes, creton, fresh fruit, toast and homemade jam.

-– Definitely, try the French Canadian classic “creton”; freshly made in-house it’s a spiced pork blend that you spread on toast similar to liverwurst.
+- Definitely, try the French Canadian classic “creton”; freshly made in-house it’s a spiced pork blend that you spread on toast like liverwurst or paté.

-– Decadent and rich French toast – the bread is dipped in egg, grilled and topped with an egg, lobster, seared mushrooms and hollandaise sauce.
+- Decadent and rich French toast – the bread is dipped in egg, grilled and topped with a fried egg, lobster, seared mushrooms and hollandaise sauce.

 - Beautifully presented on a wooden platter, Maggie Oakes charcuterie platter features prosciutto, soppressata, and copa